dojo/framework/docs/en/routing/supplemental.md

 const router = new Router(routes);

-// returns the outlet context if the `home` outlet is matched, otherwise `undefined` const outletContext = router.getOutlet('home');
+// returns the route context if the `home` route is matched, otherwise `undefined` const routeContext = router.getRoute('home');
 ```

-# Using the outlet MatchDetails
+# Using MatchDetails

-For every `outlet` that is matched on a route change, `MatchDetails` are injected into the `Outlet` widget's `renderer` property.
-The `MatchDetails` object contains specific details for the matched outlet.
+For every `route` that is matched on a route change, `MatchDetails` are injected into the both the `Route` and the `Outlet` widget.
+The `MatchDetails` object contains specific details for a matched route.

 Note: All examples assume that the default [HashHistory](#hashhistory) history manager is being used.